 Dietary fiber has shown to reduce blood cholesterol levels by decreasing reabsorption of cholesterol binding bile acids in the colon.

-Navy beans do not contain guten-protein.
+Navy beans do not contain gluten-protein.
 For the same reason, they preferred as protein rich gluten-free food alternatives in gluten-allergy and celiac disease patients.

 Haricot beans are one of the finest sources of many B-complex vitamins like folates, pyridoxine, thiamin (vitamin B-1), pantothenic acid, riboflavin, and niacin.
 Most of these vitamins works as co-factors for the enzymes in carbohydrate, protein and fat metabolism.